Using Time Series Data and Neural Networks To Forecast Stock Prices

 Static vs. Time Series Data

-The very same concept applies to stocks’ data.
+The very same concept applies to stock price prediction data.
 A traditional artificial neural network may learn to forecast the price of a stock based on several factors:

 - Daily Volume